 One of the more exciting aspects to your DIY outdoor kitchen, besides selecting the grill of your dreams, is choosing a unique countertop to suit your style and needs!
-But how do you know which one is right for you?
+But how do you know countertop idea is best for your DIY outdoor kitchen?
 Well, here are a few things to consider: climate, style, size, and budget.

-The most important thing when choosing a countertop for you DIY outdoor kitchen is to select a material suitable for your climate.
+The most important thing when coming up with your best countertop ideas for a DIY outdoor kitchen is to select a material suitable for your climate.
 Depending on where you live, climate will dictate what type of countertop you can install.
 As an example, the rocky mountain region and northeast get a tremendous amount of snow and ice.
 As temperatures fluctuate, ice and snow will melt, get into cracks, freeze and expand, and destroy certain materials like grout.
 In these areas we typically like to see granite or stained concrete countertops.
 In other areas like the southwest and warm coastal areas you have a wider range of materials to choose from, and it’s quite common to install a tile countertop.

-There are many types of materials to choose from when building your DIY outdoor kitchen, and even more color and texture variations.
+There are many types of materials to choose from when building your DIY outdoor kitchen countertops, and even more color and texture variations.
 However, there are three time-tested countertop categories to choose from: stone, concrete, and tile.
 Here are the benefits to each, and in order of our personal favorites.

 Stone: Granite, quartz, travertine, and onyx are some of the most beautiful stone available, and they come in hundreds of unique colors and patterns.
 Plus, they hold up extremely well in all climates because of their durability.
 Stone will handle excessive heat and cold, can be scratch and stain resistant if sealed, and is relatively low maintenance.